 One of Minnesota’s oldest and most treasured fall harvests is wild rice.
 Historians believe this ancient grain, which still grows naturally in northern Minnesota’s shallow lakes and streams, was one of the major factors in the Ojibwe migration here hundreds of years ago.
 Every fall, tribal band members and others with the required license harvest the rice using canoes, a forked push pole and wooden flails—a process that’s remained unchanged for centuries.

-While this hard work is best left to the experts, the rest of us can taste the fruits of their labor at wild rice festivals in McGregor, Roseville and Park Rapids, which in addition to wild rice also offer live entertainment, demonstrations, and activities for the whole family.
+While this hard work is best left to the experts, the rest of us can taste the fruits of their labor at wild rice festivals in McGregor and Roseville which in addition to wild rice also offer live entertainment, demonstrations and activities for the whole family.
 Visitors to the Mille Lacs Indian Museum in Onamia can watch museum staff process wild rice in hourly demonstrations on select days.

 Unlike wild rice, Minnesota’s other celebrated crop required major human intervention to reach its full potential.
 Starting with the Wealthy in 1868, it wasn’t until 1991 that Minnesota cemented its status as a serious apple state with the introduction of the beloved Honeycrisp.
 Today, more than two dozen varieties are grown at over 100 orchards and farms across the state, drawing visitors from near and far to stock up on fresh apples, cider, pie and other treats.